zongyf02/Fuzzy-String-Search/README.md

 ## In Action
 See it in action in my friends's website [here](https://1liale.github.io/PersonalWebsite/).
 The search by topic options calls this API to find the keyword matches.

+## kwParser
+A rudimentary program that extracts alphanumeric-_ words from a flat file.
+Converts it into valid JSON format to add to database.
+Data will default to the same thing as kw.